2csqd2/2csqd2.github.io/journal.md

 <!-- /TOC -->

 ## March 2020
+### 3/30/2020
+I woke up at 5am after hearing someone awake upstairs.
+I left for work at 5:30.
+### 3/29/2020
+I woke up at 8am and made coffee.
+Harper and Palmer woke up by 8:30 and then I made waffles with them.
+At about 10am I started inflating balloons to put on my car for the drive-by birthday party of Palmer's friend, Grayson.
+At 10:30 I went outside and taped a "happy birthday" banner and about 12 balloons to my truck.
+At 11am, after insisting that all of us go around the corner to wish him happy birthday, everyone got in the truck and I downloaded a birthday song to play for Grayson as we arrived at his house.

 ### 3/28/2020
 I woke up at 730am, called Lachelle's number (no answer), then texted her asking whether I needed to report my car stolen